FrederikVoncken/ac-dimmer-dali/README.md

 # AC-Dimmer - DALI
 An AC dimmer, that uses the DALI (Digital Addressable Lighting Interface) dimming interpretation curve.
 See also https://en.wikipedia.org/wiki/Digital_Addressable_Lighting_Interface for more information about the DALI standard.
 As a remark this implementation is NOT DALI approved and or certified, and also does not imply to be so.
 ***
+With this implementation you can:
+* Dim (direct set) a light using a DALI curve range 0 to 255, 0 is Off, 254 is Full, 255 is Stop
+* Do a fade from Current to X (DALI curve + interpolated values between DALI values)
+* Fade with time or steps
+* Optimize DALI curve range by calibration of lowest and highest value
+* Save, Load, Load scratch defaults
+* 50 and 60 Hz possible
+* Can connect 2 triac AC-dimmers, working independantly
+***
 “schematic” of the dimmer.

 ![Schematic](Images/Electrical.jpg)